tressc/chaos/README.md

 ### A companion app for Arkham Horror: The Card Game

 This app streamlines the most cumbersome aspect of *Arkham Horror: The Card Game*, the **chaos bag**.
-Players can simply select a scenario, difficulty, and one or more investigators, and they're ready to play.
+Now players can simply select a scenario, difficulty, and one or more investigators, and they're ready to play.
 Chaos also logs all of your results for each scenario, viewable as text or histogram.

 ----